Pylons/pyramid/docs/narr/sessions.rst

 .. versionadded:: 1.7

-:app:`Pyramid` supports automatically checking CSRF tokens on POST requests.
+:app:`Pyramid` supports automatically checking CSRF tokens on requests with an unsafe method as defined by RFC2616.
 Any other request may be checked manually.
 This feature can be turned on globally for an application using the ``pyramid.require_default_csrf`` setting.

 If the ``pyramid.required_default_csrf`` setting is a :term:`truthy string` or ``True`` then the default CSRF token parameter will be ``csrf_token``.
 If a different token is desired, it may be passed as the value.
-Finally, a :term:`falsey string` or ``False`` will turn off automatic CSRF checking globally on every POST request.
+Finally, a :term:`falsey string` or ``False`` will turn off automatic CSRF checking globally on every request.

 No matter what, CSRF checking may be explicitly enabled or disabled on a per-view basis using the ``require_csrf`` view option.
 This option is of the